Using native landscaping for your bungalow is eco-friendly, easier care & a beautiful complement to your house of natural materials.

 PLEASE CONSIDER NATIVE LANDSCAPING FOR YOUR BUNGALOW

 It is plain to see that life supports life.
 Darwin’s theory of survival of the fittest missed the important point that the fittest are the most cooperative.
 Cooperation is a natural activity, though we see far too many examples in which it is lacking.
-My grandmother was a farmer’s daughter & a rosarian.
-I learned about trees & gardens from my mother.
+My grandmother was a farmer’s daughter & a rosarian, but foremost, she was a teacher.
+In turn I learned about trees & gardens from my mother.
 My brother is a Master Gardener.
 Gardening with your children & grandchildren provides an opportunity to teach them about living in cooperation with their fellows & with our Earth.

 As a gardener, you can contribute to this circle of life by planting natives.
 Your climate- temperature, rainfall, seasonal changes- is already in place for it.
 The make-up of your soil – clay, sandy, silty, peaty, chalky or loamy- is already there.
 The microbes that were there 100 years ago which developed to assist the indigenous plants are disturbed but you can coax them back to health by planting the species that were at home in your area for hundreds of years, themselves evolving to support the survival of the native microbes.